 iCloud Supports User Workflows

-Adopting iCloud in your app lets your users begin a workflow on one device and finish it on another.
+Adopting iCloud key-value and document storage in your app lets your users begin a workflow on one device and finish it on another.

 Say you provide a podcast app.
 A commuter subscribes to a podcast on his iPhone and listens to the first 20 minutes on his way to work.
 At the office, he launches your app on his iPad.
 The episode automatically downloads and the play head advances to the point he was listening to.

-Or say you provide a drawing app for iOS and OS X. In the morning, an architect creates some sketches on her iPad while visiting a client.
+For a drawing app, an architect creates some sketches on her iPad while visiting a client.
 On returning to her studio, she launches your app on her iMac.
 All the new sketches are already there, waiting to be opened and worked on.

 To store state information for the podcast app in iCloud, you’d use iCloud key-value storage.
 To store the architectural drawings in iCloud, you’d use iCloud document storage.